Phys09/sigmatech-final/doc/sprint0/done.md

 or functionality

 # Definition of Done
-A feature is considered "Done" or "Complete" if all of the following hold for that feature.
+A feature or user story is considered "Done" or "Complete" if all of the following hold for that feature.

-1. The feature does not crash the program when used
+1. The implementation does not crash the program when used

-2. The feature can be, and has been tested
+2. The implementation can be, and has been tested

-3. The feature satisfies the user story
+3. The implementation satisfies the user story